The Klonopin High, Side Effects and Withdrawal

 After the acute-withdrawal phase, the work of full recovery can get started with individual counseling, group therapy and, if appropriate, family therapy.
 All of these will explore the underlying root of addiction and use techniques to manage the behavior.

-Cognitive Behavioral Therapy (CBT) is an evidence-based talk therapy that has shown to be exceptionally effective in helping people manage and overcome triggers that may lead to relapse.
+Cognitive Behavioral Therapy (CBT) is an evidence-based talk therapy that has shown to be effective in helping people manage and overcome triggers that may lead to relapse.

 Ideally, patients will recover at an inpatient residential facility that offers full-time support during recovery and an experienced medical team of professional addictionologists.